M.A. in Philosophy

 Students in the free-standing M.A. program may elect to distribute tuition costs over a period of several years by attending the program on a part-time basis.
 The Residence Unit (RU) constitutes the basis of the University’s tuition charges.
 Rather than charge students for individual courses, tuition is set for full-time registration for one term (semester).
 One RU equals one term of full-time registration.
 Students in the free-standing M.A. program may register for 1 RU, ½ RU, or ¼ RU each semester.
 1 RU entitles students to take up to 18 points. ½ RU entitles students to enroll in a maximum of three courses, regardless of point value. ¼ RU entitles students to enroll in a maximum of two courses, regardless of point value.
 Tuition charges for 1 RU, ½ RU, and ¼ RU may be found on the GSAS website under Cost of Attendance – Tuition for MA Programs:

 Due to budgetary constraints, the Department is not able to offer financial aid to students enrolled in the free-standing M.A. program.
-However, during the second Residence Unit, some aid in the form of a small stipend and tuition remission may be available for students who qualify for a program assistantship, serving as graders in certain courses offered by the Department.
+However, during the second Residence Unit, some aid in the form of a combination of a small stipend and partial tuition credit may be available for students qualified to serve as graders in certain courses offered by the Department.
 In addition, some students may qualify for fellowships from external sources, and it is wise to investigate as many such sources as possible.
 For additional information, please see the Financing for MA Students page on the GSAS website:

 The requirements below should be read in conjunction with the general requirements of the Graduate School of Arts and Sciences.

 Note: Courses offered by other departments do not count toward Philosophy degrees unless they are cross-listed.
 In some cases, the DGS (Director of Graduate Studies) may grant an exception to this restriction if it is justified by a student’s philosophical project.
 Courses taken Pass/Fail do not count toward the program requirements.